 Looking Forward

-Restrictions are being eased, vaccines are proving affective and tentitavive plans for social gatherings are starting to be made again.
-There are plenty of green shoots of optimism that we may be returning to some of pre pandemic activites.
+Restrictions are being eased, vaccines are proving affective and tentative plans for social gatherings are starting to be made again.
+There are plenty of green shoots of optimism that we may be returning to some of pre pandemic activities.

-Chris has been at the centre of Precious Plastic Dublin for a good few years now and has been instrumental in helping the group make some of it’s biggest steps.
+Chris has been at the centre of Precious Plastic Dublin for a good few years now and has been instrumental in helping the group take some of it’s biggest steps.

 So here is a little Q and A with Chris: